Erruar/Saku-Overclock/README.md

 What the program can do:
 * Control TDP, VRM current and on Picasso and up - Freq of CPU subsistems and iGPU freq
+* Read and change Power States of CPU with changing frequency
 * Get total info about TDP, VRM, Timings
 * Cooler tuning, custom cooler spin rate
 * EXPERIMENTAL can stop BD Prochot for time, just found value for your CPU